iDouglasD/to-do-list/README.md

 ## 📝 Licença

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+## Esse projeto está sob a licença MIT.

----